weiny2/linux-kernel/Documentation/core-api/protection-keys.rst

 -------

-Kernel users intending to use PKS support should depend on ARCH_HAS_SUPERVISOR_PKEYS, and select ARCH_ENABLE_SUPERVISOR_PKEYS to turn on this support within the core.
+Kernel users intending to use PKS support should depend on ARCH_HAS_SUPERVISOR_PKEYS, and select ARCH_ENABLE_PKS_CONSUMER to turn on this support within the core.
 For example:

 .. code-block:: c

         config MY_NEW_FEATURE
                 depends on ARCH_HAS_SUPERVISOR_PKEYS
-                select ARCH_ENABLE_SUPERVISOR_PKEYS
+                select ARCH_ENABLE_PKS_CONSUMER

 This will make "MY_NEW_FEATURE" unavailable unless the architecture sets ARCH_HAS_SUPERVISOR_PKEYS.
-It also makes it possible for multiple independent features to "select ARCH_ENABLE_SUPERVISOR_PKEYS".
-If no features enable PKS by selecting ARCH_ENABLE_SUPERVISOR_PKEYS, PKS support will not be compiled into the kernel.
+It also makes it possible for multiple independent features to "select ARCH_ENABLE_PKS_CONSUMER".
+If no features enable PKS by selecting ARCH_ENABLE_PKS_CONSUMER, PKS support will not be compiled into the kernel.

 PKS Key Allocation
 ------------------